Darakhshan-dev/Last_Minute_Life_Saver/README.md

 - Incorporates real Google Calendar events as busy blocks
 - Includes focus sessions, breaks, and buffer time
 - Updates on demand with a single click

-### 📈 Analytics & Insights
-- 7-day task completion trend chart
-- Pending, completed, and high-risk task counters
-- AI-generated personalized productivity insights
-- Real-time risk warnings with actionable guidance

-### 🔒 Secure by Design
-- Firebase Authentication with Google Sign-In
-- Firestore security rules: users can only access their own data
-- Service account credentials never exposed to the frontend
-- Environment-based configuration for all secrets

 ---